 It was risky and fully based on trust, but I believe that most people play fair and are happy to give back when they can.

-Of course I had to finance this somehow, so I went freelancing to keep my family and life going and worked in the evenings and weekends for my clients.
+Of course, I had to finance this somehow, so I went freelance to keep my family and life going and worked in the evenings and weekends for my clients.
 It was hard work, but I also enjoyed it.
 It is an amazing feeling when you see that your effort comes through.

 Over the following two years, some of my clients didn’t make it, but most of them recovered from the crisis and were able to start paying me for my services.
 Either way many became great friends and we are still in touch today.